 Job Growth: expected to grow 14%, which is significantly faster than average

-Requirements: Bachelor’s degree majoring in either industrial engineering or related fields, such as mechanical engineering, electrical engineer, or manufacturing engineer.
+Requirements: Bachelor’s degree majoring in either industrial engineering or related fields, such as mechanical engineering, electrical engineer, or manufacturing engineering.
 A position for an industrial engineering position in research and development usually requires a graduate degree

 Common qualifications include Lean Six Sigma Green Belt or Six Sigma Certification.
-Skills that help Industrial Engineers include having great analytical skills, strong communication skills, data analysis skills, as well as being comfortable with computers, collecting data, English, and AutoCAD.
+Skills that help Industrial Engineers include having great analytical skills, strong communication skills, and data analysis skills, as well as being comfortable with computers, collecting data, English, and AutoCAD.

 What you’d be doing: Essentially this position is about designing standardized parts or systems to save the company money and increase production efficiency.
 You’ll be working with a wide variety of people, from executives to line workers, so being able to talk to anyone is necessary.
 You’ll be using models and methods to design manufacturing and information systems.
 A quality engineer will be developing and implementing quality control measures, as well as designing systems to ensure the efficient distribution of goods.